clementlefevre/clementlefevre.github.io/_posts/2021-11-26-getting-clojure.md

 A quick benchmark shows that a 1 millions rows csv, the loading time is roughly three times slower than the R "Marco Pantani" [data.table package](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html)

 Cherry on the cake, out of the box interoperability with Java grant you access to all the maven world.
-And honey on the sugar, you can generate binary file for your end user with the help of GraalVM.
+And honey on the sugar, you can generate binary file for your end user with the help of GraalVM / native image.

 Link to a [minimalistic demo](https://github.com/clementlefevre/clojure_for_data_manipulation).